 Vanessa is currently plotting her next (fictitious) murder, while drinking copious amounts of tea.

-Please feel free to use this author photo for your blog or magazine articles.
+Please feel free to use the author photographs below for your blog or magazine articles.
+Click on the image to download.

-Photograph and hat by Robin Westermann Bespoke Millinery.
+Picture Credit: Photographs and hats by Robin Westermann Bespoke Millinery.